DNS Exfiltration - Introduction

 Allowed Characters

 Perhaps the best choice of allowed characters is to transpose the exfil data to base 36 ([a-z0-9]).
 A hyphen (-) is allowed in a subdomain, but not as the first symbol, so the attacker should probably avoid using it.
-Interestingly, the spec now allows Internationalised Domain Names, meaning that special characters are permitted.
-For the .no TLD, for example, Norwegian characters are valid. .com domains can have Korean, Chinese, and Greek characters.
-For large data exfiltrations, trading off portability regarding TLD’s for a bigger character set may make sense.

 Length

 The whole domain name, including the SLD, and inclusive of any dots, can’t go above 253 bytes.
 The length of any one layer of subdomain must not exceed 63 bytes.
-Overall, taking 120 bytes of exfil data, transposing it into base 36, then presenting it as 3 * 62-symbol subdomain layers will work for a typical attack.
+Overall, taking 120 bytes of exfil data, transposing it into base 36, then presenting it as three 62-symbol subdomain layers will work for a typical attack.

 Transport Layer Considerations